Galois groups over rational function fields and explicit Hilbert irreducibility: Computation of Galois groups over

 \section{Computation of Galois groups over $\Q(t)$}

 We restrict now to the case $k=\Q$.
 It is clear from Theorem \ref{main_hit_thm} that in order to better understand the exceptional set of a given polynomial $P\in\Q[t][x]$ it is necessary to compute the Galois group $G$, the maximal subgroups of $G$, and their corresponding fixed fields.
-In this section we discuss the Galois group and fixed field algorithms.
+In this section we discuss a Galois group and fixed field algorithm over $\Q(t)$, the particulars of which have not been previously discussed elsewhere.